 - 3 questionsTest your understanding regarding the globalization process

 - 09:45Secular stagnation: Myth or threat?

 - 00:10Exercise : Brainstorming

 - 00:23One or two steps further

 Distinguished Global Finance Professor - SKEMA Business School

-Dr. Bouchet is country risk specialist and financial adviser.
+Dr. Bouchet is the instructor and designer of the MOOC.
+He is country risk specialist and financial adviser.
 He has been Chief Strategist of North Sea-Global Equity Management and has held high-level positions in international banking (BNP, IIF, World Bank, ING, and CEO of Owen Stanley Financial S.A).
-He graduated in Economics from Paris-X and from IEP-Paris, including HDR from Paris-Dauphine, with Master and Ph.D. from USC, Columbia, USA.
+He graduated in Economics from Paris-X and from IEP-Paris, HDR from Paris-Dauphine, with Master and Ph.D. from USC, Columbia, USA.